bhk/build/minion.md

 All instances being built must implement this interface.
 It consists of just three properties:

- * `rule` : a string of Make source code, that, when eval'ed, will define a Make rule for the instance.
+ * `rule` : Make source code that defines a rule for the instance.

+ * `needs`: a list of target IDs that generate rules that are prerequisites of `rule`.

  * `out`: the resulting file path, or phony target name.

- * `needs`: an ingredients list giving the prerequisites of `rule`.

 User-defined classes do not need to implement these directly.
-Instead, they should inherit from `Builder`.
+Generally, they will benefit from inheriting from `Builder` and overriding properties to customize behavior to their needs.

 ## Builder